Donearm/terminalCV/README.md

 # watch it live

-You can see a live example here(actually mine): http://hauck-daniel.de/cli/
+You can see my example live here: http://www.gianlucafiore.it/terminalcv/index.html

 # Usage
 terminalCV is a little python script that uses jinja2 to render a html-template with javascript stuff in it.